Outbreaks of fire in workplaces are quite common and often result in costly damages.

 Nearly all workplaces use some form of flammable liquid, be it diesel fuel, gasoline liquid, or adhesives.
 Much of fire outbreaks in workplaces can be prevented by storing these chemicals and liquids in a safe manner.
 Otherwise, if they come into contact with naked flames, a fire will start and result in hefty damages.

 As per Health and Safety Executive, the containers where flammable liquids are stored must be secured tightly when not in use.
 In addition to that, they should be stored in bins that are fire-resistant and designed to prevent spillage.
+You can find the correct type of bunded storage on a site like Storemasta, where they have containers designed specifically to contain chemicals.

 2. Regular Maintenance of Equipment and Machinery is Necessary